I was talking with a founder this week about scaling SaaS software sales.

 The product has great reviews and real early adoption, but world of mouth alone isn’t going to move the needle fast.
 The founder shared with me an email campaign they’d tried, and it had strong open rates–but poor click through.
 Companies who are young in their marketing stack maturity often hope that a slick campaign is going to “one and done” the sales opportunity.
 Over time, I’ve come to see sales as much more an endurance sport and much less a sprint.

-Early Stage SaaS Sales Tactic 1 of 1000
+Early Stage SaaS Sales

 There are many good options for them from here.